WeirdConstructor/WLambda/doc/wlambda_reference.md

     ## `self`, this would create a ref cycle.
 This is why we needed
     ## to make a weak reference to self.

-    ## Make an explicit hidden reference:
+    ## Make an explicit hidden reference.
+It will keep the object
+    ## referenced until we leave this constructor function:
     !self_ = $& ${
         name = name,
     };